msavoury-carecloud/deepstream.io-website/src/tutorials/integrations/frontend-angular2/readme.md

 npm install -g angular-cli
 ```

 You can run the `new` command again to start a new project.
-Once that is done, the new project can actually be launched and you can do that using:
+Once that is done, the new project can be launched, and you can do that using:

 ```bash
 # First, move a step into